Goat Rocks Ramble (Trip) - Grades 8 & 9

 Monday, July 22 - Friday, July 26, 2019 (FULL) Waitlist available in registration.

-Intermediate-Advanced backpackers are invited to join us at a bucket list location whose praises we've heard sung for years.
+Backpackers are invited to join us at a bucket list location whose praises have been sung for years.
 Many call this area the jewel of the North and South Cascades for good reason: located between three volcanoes, it has epic views, alpine lakes, high ridgeline trails, peak scrambles, the most technical part of the Pacific Crest Trail (PCT), and goats!
 Since the trailhead is at a relatively high elevation, it’s not too challenging to reach and stay in the alpine zone, with views galore of Mt.
 Rainier, Adams, and St. Helens from summits of the remains of ancient stratovolcanoes.
-This adventure is well-suited to many hiking preferences, with lots of options for different inclinations.
+This advanced adventure is well-suited to many hiking preferences, with lots of options for different inclinations.
+Read more here.

-Pre-Trip Meeting (Mandatory): Sunday, July 30, 2017.
-Time: 1:00-4:00PM.
-Location: Cascade Montessori Middle School, 2710 McKenzie Ave, Bellingham.
+Pre-Trip Meeting (mandatory): Sunday, July 21, 2019.
+Time: 10:00-1:00PM.
+Location: Cascades Montessori Middle School, 2710 McKenzie Avenue, Bellingham.
 Directions.
 Participants should bring backpack and everything on the gear list they plan to bring on the trip.
 While this meeting is for participants only, we're happy to fill parents in on everything we discuss!